tercen/-high-dimensional-cyto_workshop/README.md

 # Tercen User Workshop

 The workshop is for high dimensional cytometry.
 It is based on `diffcyt`: R package for differential discovery in high-dimensional cytometry via high-resolution clustering.
 The workshop takes a day and is split into six modules.
 The first module is about some concepts, the second, third and fourth is a about exploration of your data.
 The fifth is about testing differentially testing between groups of cells and the final module is where the researcher can bring their own dataset and have a one-2-one session with Tercen trainers.
-Please send the dataset, as a `.csv` or tab delimited file to `info@tercen.com` (at least a two days before workshop).
+Please send the dataset, as a `.csv` or tab delimited file to `info@tercen.com` (at least a week before workshop).

 Please bring your laptop with a Google chrome browser installed.